Aetherinox/csf-firewall/docs/docs/install/webui.md

 UI_PASS = "admin" # (5)!
 ```

-1.  :aetherx-axdr-lightbulb:{ .pulsate .icon-clr-yellow } Defines if the csf web interface is enabled or not.
+1.  :aetherx-axdr-lightbulb:{ .pulsate .icon-clr-yellow } Defines if the CSF web interface is enabled or not.
 Will be
     accessible via your web browser.
     <div class='red right'><small>Required</small></div>
     <div class='yellow right'><small>Values: `0`, `1`</small></div>
-2.  :aetherx-axdr-lightbulb:{ .pulsate .icon-clr-yellow } Defines the port to assign for the csf web interface.
+2.  :aetherx-axdr-lightbulb:{ .pulsate .icon-clr-yellow } Defines the port to assign for the CSF web interface.
     This should be set to a value of `1023` or higher.
     <div class='red right'><small>Required</small></div>
     <div class='yellow right'><small>Values: `> 1023`</small></div>
-3.  :aetherx-axdr-lightbulb:{ .pulsate .icon-clr-yellow } Defines the IP address to bind to the csf web interface.
+3.  :aetherx-axdr-lightbulb:{ .pulsate .icon-clr-yellow } Defines the IP address to bind to the CSF web interface.
     If you plan to route this through Traefik, you should set this to your docker subnet such as `::ffff:172.17.0.1`.
     <div style='padding-top:15px'>Leave blank if you want to bind to all IP addresses on server.</div>
     <div class='red right'><small>Required</small></div>
     <div class='yellow right'><small>Values: `blank`, `::IPv6:IPv4`</small></div>
 4.  :aetherx-axdr-lightbulb:{ .pulsate .icon-clr-yellow } Defines the username that will be required in order to
-    sign into the csf web interface.
+    sign into the CSF web interface.
 This should be alphabetic or numerical characters.
     <div class='red right'><small>Required</small></div>
     <div class='yellow right'><small>Values: `A-Z,a-z,0-9`</small></div>
 5.  :aetherx-axdr-lightbulb:{ .pulsate .icon-clr-yellow } Defines the password that will be required in order to
-    sign into the csf web interface.
+    sign into the CSF web interface.
 This should alphabetic, numerical, or special characters.
     <div class='red right'><small>Required</small></div>
     <div class='yellow right'><small'>Values: `A-Z,a-z,0-9`</small></div>

 <br />

 Once you have edited the file, save and exit.
-Next, opoen the file `/etc/csf/ui/ui.allow` and add your public IP to allow access to CSF UI.
+Next, open the file `/etc/csf/ui/ui.allow` and add your public IP to allow access to the CSF web interface.
 Ensure you only add one IP address per line:

 === ":material-file: /etc/csf/ui/ui.allow"

     ```shell
-    xx.xx.xx.xx
+    10.10.0.6           # example LAN ip
+    40.159.100.6        # example WAN ip
     ```

 === ":aetherx-axs-square-terminal: Command"